NbAiLab/notram/starting_training.md

 gcloud auth login
 gcloud auth application-default login

-#You might also have to run this if the project id is wrong
+#You might also have to run this as well (change PROJECT-ID if needed)
-gcloud config set project PROJECT_ID
+gcloud config set project nancy-194708

 ```